ACHIEVE UNIVERSAL PRIMARY EDUCATION

 Ensure that, by 2015, children everywhere, boys and girls alike, will be able to complete a full course of primary schooling

 - Enrolment in primary education in developing regions reached 90 per cent in 2010, up from 82 per cent in 1999, which means more kids than ever are attending primary school.

 - Even as countries with the toughest challenges have made large strides, progress on primary school enrolment has slowed.
-Between 2008 and 2011, the number of out-of-school children of primary age fell by only 3 million.
+One in ten children of primary school age was still out of school in 2012.

 MDG 2 Infographic